Nicasiomarques/booking-host/README.md

 - **Atomic capacity** - decremented on creation, restored on cancellation
 - **Price calculated** on backend (not trusted from client)
 - **Extras with frozen price** (price_at_booking)
+- **Booking status**: Created as CONFIRMED by default, can be changed to PENDING for manual confirmation
+- **Confirmation**: Only OWNER/STAFF can confirm pending bookings (cannot confirm already confirmed or cancelled bookings)

 ### Availability